-For each DRDA server database that you connect to, you must update these directories or store equivalent information in a global DCE directory.
-For more information about DCE, see Appendix C, "Using DCE Directory Services" on page 91.
+- 3. "Updating the Directories" on page 24 provides example command syntax.
+For further information refer to the Command Reference. - 4.
+If you are using DCE, for each DRDA server database that you connect to, you must update these directories or store equivalent information in a global DCE directory.
+For more information about DCE, see Appendix C, "Using DCE Directory Services" on page 119 and the Administration Guide.
 This chapter assumes that you are not using DCE Directory Services.